 Biopsies are small fluid or tissue samples doctors send to a laboratory for evaluation when testing for mesothelioma.
 These tests can reveal whether a growth is cancerous, where in the body the cancer originated and what type of cells are involved.
 The cancer’s location and cell type play a major role when it comes to planning the treatment of mesothelioma.

-Thoracoscapy is considered the most accurate diagnostic biopsy for mesothelioma.
-This method allows doctors to look into the pleural cavity and retrieve high-quality biopsy samples; it can result in accurate diagnosis for up to 98 percent of mesothelioma patients.
+Thoracoscopy is considered the most accurate diagnostic biopsy for mesothelioma.
+This method allows doctors to look into the pleural cavity and retrieve high-quality biopsy samples.
+It can result in accurate diagnosis for up to 98 percent of mesothelioma patients.

 Get connected with a doctor who can confirm a diagnosis and create the right treatment plan for you.Get Help Now

-In recent years, researchers have spent a considerable amount of time developing mesothelioma blood tests.
-These tests analyze your blood for proteins and other substances (biomarkers) that are present in mesothelioma patients.
-Early studies suggest these blood tests have the potential to play a role in testing for mesothelioma, but they are not yet reliable enough to confirm a diagnosis on their own.
+Researchers have spent a considerable amount of time developing mesothelioma blood tests.
+These tests analyze your blood for proteins and other substances (biomarkers).
+Early studies suggest these blood tests have the potential to play a role in testing for mesothelioma.
+They are not yet reliable enough to confirm a diagnosis on their own.

-The FDA-approved MESOMARK test can detect soluble mesothelin-related peptide (SMRP), a protein and mesothelioma biomarker.
+The FDA-approved MESOMARK test can detect soluble mesothelin-related peptide (SMRP).
+SMRP is a protein and mesothelioma biomarker.
 Extensive research shows that SMRP is helpful to monitoring tumor response to treatment, but it cannot definitively diagnose mesothelioma.
 Too many false positives are recorded and some cases of cancer go undetected using MESOMARK.
-The test’s potential to screen for mesothelioma among people exposed to asbestos is questionable as well; one study found it helpful at identifying persons at risk of mesothelioma and another study did not.
+The test’s potential to screen for mesothelioma among people exposed to asbestos is questionable as well.
+One study found it helpful at identifying persons at risk of mesothelioma and another study did not.

-The SOMAmer test can detect more than 1,000 proteins in blood serum, and these proteins may have diagnostic value in identifying mesothelioma.
+The SOMAmer test can detect more than 1,000 proteins in blood serum.
+These proteins may have diagnostic value in identifying mesothelioma.
 A 2012 study analyzed blood serum samples from 117 malignant mesothelioma cases and 142 people exposed to asbestos.
 These samples detected 13 protein biomarkers that helped to accurately identify malignant mesothelioma.

 The test accurately detected malignant mesothelioma in 90 percent of cases and ruled out the cancer in 95 percent of people without the cancer.
-The biomarker levels correlated with cancer stage, indicating the test may have value in monitoring the progress of mesothelioma.
+The biomarker levels correlated with cancer stage.
+This indicates the test may have value in monitoring the progress of mesothelioma.
 Continued analysis of more cases of mesothelioma is needed to validate the worth of the SOMAmer test.

-The Human MPF test measures a protein called megakaryocyte potentiation factor (MPF), which is produced by a mesothelin precursor protein.
+The Human MPF test measures a protein called megakaryocyte potentiation factor (MPF).
+MPF is produced by a mesothelin precursor protein.
 MPF levels increase as mesothelioma tumors grow and are detected in about 91 percent of late-stage patients.
-The test can rule out mesothelioma in 95 percent of people who don’t have the cancer, but it accurately identifies the cancer in only 64 percent of people with mesothelioma.
-The test isn’t sensitive enough to help with diagnosis, but it could help doctors monitor the cancer’s progression and response to treatment.
+The test can rule out mesothelioma in 95 percent of people who don’t have the cancer.
+But, it accurately identifies the cancer in only 64 percent of people with mesothelioma.
+The test isn’t sensitive enough to help with diagnosis.
+It could help doctors monitor the cancer’s progression and response to treatment.

-As researchers continue to refine these tests for diagnosing mesothelioma, they can still play a role in tracking how mesothelioma is progressing in patients.
+Researchers continue to refine these tests for diagnosing mesothelioma.
+They can still play a role in tracking how mesothelioma is progressing in patients.